TeacherGaming/slate/source/includes/sdk_unitycsharp.md

 	// Authentication failed (classid & studentid we’re not correct) }
 ```
-Note: If a student has logged in externally (using TG App) your custom login menu should not allow changing the login nor logging out.
+Note: If a student has logged in externally (using TeacherGaming App) your custom login menu should not allow changing the login nor logging out.
 You can check if the user has logged in externally using TGASDK.TGA.LoggedInExternally().
 It is recommended you still have the UI to show the class and student ids.
 This can be the same UI you use to login inside the game just having the input fields and buttons in a disabled state disabled for example.

 If you choose to create your own login menu you need to pass the class id and student id to the auth process.
 From a Monobehaviour script you need to run a coroutine with the code on the right.